 Consider Market-Leading Solutions

 Similarly, it makes sense to at least consider the market-leading solutions.
-There are usually good reasons for their popularity, though sometimes it can be just better, or more, marketing.
+There are usually good reasons for their popularity.
+Though sometimes, it is just a case of better, or more, marketing.
+We’ve done a round up of some of the top Xero Reporting Tools to give you a start, and more detail on some of them.

 You don’t have to do a 30-day trial of every candidate but it’s worth doing that with at least one or two to make sure the product matches the marketing claims.
 If you’ve done that and compared the features you need with what’s available, you can be confident that you’ve made a good choice.
 We have a helpful evaluation guide that may be useful to you.
 With this checklist, you can compare solutions side-by-side.